gullogullito/attacks-fl/README.md

 # attacks-fl
- Implementing several privacy attacks on FL scenario
+ Implementing several privacy attacks on a FL scenario